Educational Studies

 Minimum Required GPA: To be eligible for graduation, the student must maintain a minimum of 3.25 grade point average.

 Maintaining Active Status: In order to maintain active status in the graduate program, the student must register for at least 1 graduate credit in any semester during every academic year.
-If a student fails to maintain active status, he or she must complete a Graduate School Petition for Reinstatement.
+If a student fails to maintain active status, he or she must complete a Graduate College Petition for Reinstatement.
 This request must be received in the Office of Research and Advanced Studies no later than three weeks prior to graduation in order for the candidate to be certified for graduation in that semester.
 Students who have not been enrolled in classes for more than three years are not eligible for reinstatement and must reapply for readmission to the University.
 Reapplication does not change the candidate’s original entry date.
 Time to degree will be calculated from his or her first entry date.
-To reapply, the candidate must submit a completed Application for Readmission to Graduate School Form.
+To reapply, the candidate must submit a completed Application for Readmission to Graduate College Form.

 Application Deadlines